meganyyu/Prolific/README.md

     * User can create a new account
 * Stream
     * User can view a feed of projects
-    * User can like a snippet
+    * User can vote on a snippet
 * Creation
     * User can submit a new snippet to a project
     * User can create a new starter project and post to feed